-Logistics Speaker Series for Spring 2014
+Logistics Speaker Series for Fall 2015

-Important updates for Spring 2014 events:
+Important updates for Fall 2015 events:

-Julie.Willems-Espinoza@unt.edu Students with submitted RSVPs will receive an email confirmation at the email address provided on the RSVP form on Thursday prior to the event on Friday.
+Julie.Willems-Espinoza@unt.edu.
+Students with submitted RSVPs will receive an email confirmation to the email address provided on the RSVP form by Thursday prior to the event on Friday.
 Thank you for your assistance with this format.

 12:00 – 1:00pm